-These tips, techniques and links were distributed by the Montgomery County HHS/Trauma Services staff to assist with anxieties during the COVID19 crisis we are living through.
-Thank you to VASAP for this resource!
+Many of these tips, techniques and links were distributed by the Montgomery County HHS/Trauma Services staff and the Arizona Coalition to End Sexual & Domestic Violence to assist with anxieties during the COVID19 crisis we are living through.
+Thank you for these resources!

 |Draw & color mandalas (options here & here)||Pray||Exercise|